Dot50Cal/JRE-Spotify-Download/README.md

 # Technical Details:

+10-8-2023 Update:

+Starting with podcast #2038 (Trae Tha Truth), and interspersed, Spotify has changed the "folders" that I outlined below.
+The mappings now go down starting from 19 (Audio stream only) down to 15 (1920x1080 video stream).
+As such, I've added a second JRE Download Bat file which will get these podcasts.
+I'll do more research and see if this changes further.
+In the format of old #, new #, they are now:

+23=19 Audio Only

+22=18 640x480=568x320

+21=17 854x480=Same

+20=16 1280x720=Same

+19=15 1920x1080=Same

+Original details:

 As of this writing, the podcast format's are in separate "folders".
 These folders contain a number that corresponds to the quality provided.
 This script forces the highest quality video (19) and the best audio (23).
 The qualities are explained below from my findings:

 	23=Audio stream only